-At Cyberclick we’ve been posting content on YouTube for some time now, so we want to share our experience and top 10 recommendations.
-If you want to know what they are, read on!
+At Cyberclick, we’ve been posting content on YouTube for a while now, so we want to share our top recommendations.

-YouTube rule number one: always respond to all the comments on your videos.
-It shows that beyond a company, you are an active and involved user in the YouTube community.
+YouTube rule number one: always respond to all of the comments on your videos.
+It shows that you are an active and involved user in the YouTube community.

-Even though sometimes you may get a troll or hater, comments give you a lot of information about what your audience likes and what they need from your channel.
-By showing that you are willing to listen and respond, you'll convey confidence and closeness and encourage viewers to interact with your brand more.
+Even though you may get the occasional negative ones, comments give you a lot of information about what your audience likes and what they feel is missing from your channel.
+By showing that you are willing to listen and respond, you'll convey confidence and encourage viewers to interact with your brand.

 It is very important that your channel has a well-defined tone and style.
-Be consistent and think carefully about the graphics, colors, type of lights, etc. that you are going to use.
+Be consistent with the graphics, colors, and lighting you use.

-Having a well-developed aesthetic makes it easy for users to quickly identify your videos, even if they're not viewing them inside your channel.
-This not only strengthens your brand’s image, but it increases brand loyalty and recognizability.
+Having a well-developed aesthetic makes it easy for users to quickly identify your videos, even when they aren't on your channel.
+This not only strengthens your brand’s image and helps you develop your brand; it also increases brand loyalty and recognition.

-Thumbnails are one of the most important aspects of your YouTube videos.
-When viewers search for a specific term on YouTube, the thumbnails represent the results.
-The more appealing and attractive the thumbnail, the more likely a viewer will click on it.
+Thumbnails are one of the most important elements of your YouTube videos.
+When viewers search for a specific term on YouTube, the results are displayed in the form of thumbnails.
+The more appealing the thumbnail, the more likely a viewer will click on it.

 The keys to a good thumbnail are: